Kayaker Instructions – 9 Mile Swim

 Swimmers who will be using volunteer kayakers are strongly urged to attend the Swimmers and Kayakers Safety Meeting Friday night at Lutheran Church (10301 Coastal Hwy in Ocean City) from 6 – 9 PM, so that you can meet and discuss the feeding routine and paddling strategies for the swim itself.
 We are requiring each of our volunteer kayakers to attend the meeting as well so that they can meet their swimmers.

 Volunteer Kayaker/Swimmer Matchings

-During the week of July 9th, we will also be sending out matchings of particular volunteers with their swimmers including e-mail addresses so that volunteer kayakers can communicate with their swimmers during the coming weeks.
+Prior to the race we will send out matchings of particular volunteers with their swimmers including e-mail addresses so that volunteer kayakers can communicate with their swimmers during the coming weeks.
 We strongly recommend that swimmers and kayakers communicate regarding the swimmer’s goals (to win or just to finish), swim strategy, their feeding plan / schedule, and anything else they need to know about the swimmer.